sgoldenlab/simba/docs/DeepPoseKit_in_SimBA.md

-# Using DeepPoseKit in SimBa
+# Using DeepPoseKit in SimBA

 DeepPoseKit projects can be created and managed in SimBa, and DeepPosekit tracking data can be imported into SimBA to [generate machine learning behavioral classifiers](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md).